Heavy rigid body with a gyroscope in $\mathbb R^n$: Abstract

 \section{Abstract}

 Starting from the following multidimensional integrable generalizations of the heavy rigid body systems: the Euler top, the Lagrange top, the Lagrange bitop, and the totally symmetric case, we add to each of them a gyroscope.
-For each of the newly constructed systems, we provide a polynomial matrix Lax representation and prove Liouville integrability.
-We also present Zhukovskiy's geometric representation of motion of the Euler top with a gyroscope.
+For each of the newly constructed systems, we provide a polynomial matrix Lax representation and prove Liouville integrability.\footnote{MSC 2020: 70E45, 70E40, 37J35, 70G65}.